floooh/floooh.github.io/_drafts/sokol-gfx-backend-tour-gl.md

 ## The End

 ...and that's it for the GL backend.
-As you can see, GL can be a very verbose API.
+As you can see, GL can be a very verbose and messy API :/

-The next blog posts in the series which will do the same 'under the hood' look for the D3D11 and Metal backends will be a lot shorter :)
+The next two blog posts in the series will do the same 'under the hood' look for the D3D11 and Metal backends, and those will be a lot shorter :)